 What is SKID?

-Stop Kids Intoxicated Driving (SKID) is a traffic safety and underage drinking prevention program coordinated by your Sheriff's Office to educate young people about the tragic consequences of teen drinking and driving.
+Stop Kids Impaired Driving (SKID) is a traffic safety and underage drinking prevention program coordinated by your Sheriff's Office to educate young people about the tragic consequences of teen drinking and driving.

 SKID is a "live-action melodrama" which simulates a fatal, alcohol-related traffic crash for high school audiences.
 SKID is a multi-agency, community effort that relies on strong partnerships with Tualatin Valley Fire and Rescue, Hillsboro Towing, Metro-West Ambulance, and Life Flight, as well as several city police departments, fire service agencies, and school districts throughout Washington County.